ThinkUpLLC/ThinkUp/docs/source/install/backup.rst

 Depending on your server speed and utilization, it can take a very long time for database structure updates to complete on very large installations; so the web-based backup tool can time out.
-To be on the safe side, large installation administrators should use the command line backup tool to avoid potential time-outs..
+To be on the safe side, large installation administrators should use the command line backup tool to avoid potential time-outs.

 To use the CLI backup, SSH into your web server and ``cd`` into the ``thinkup/install/cli/`` folder.
 Then, run: